Global linear convergence of Evolution Strategies with recombination on scaling-invariant functions: Stability of the Markov chain

 A nontrivial linear function is a continuous scaling-invariant function with Lebesgue negligible level sets.
 Also\del{~\cite[Proposition 4.2]{scaling2021} implies that} $\f$ still has Lebesgue negligible level sets in the case where it is a $C^{1}$ scaling-invariant function with a unique global argmin \cite[Proposition 4.2]{scaling2021}. \end{proof}

-We show in the following lemma the density of a control set for strictly increasing transformations of continuous scaling-invariant functions with Lebesgue negligible level sets, especially for functions $\f$ that satisfy F1 or F2.
+We show in the following lemma the density of \del{a}\new{the} control set\new{ in $\R^{\n\mu}$} \del{for}\new{when the objective functions are} strictly increasing transformations of continuous scaling-invariant functions with Lebesgue negligible level sets, especially for functions $\f$ that satisfy F1 or F2.
 This is useful for Proposition~\ref{steadily-zero} and for the application of Lemma~\ref{rankCondition}.

 \begin{lemma} Let $\f$ be a scaling-invariant function defined as $\varphi\circ g$ where $\varphi$ is strictly increasing and $g$ is a continuous scaling-invariant function with Lebesgue negligible level sets.
 Assume that $\{Z_k \, ; k \in \mathbb{N}\}$ is the \normalized\ Markov chain associated to a step-size adaptive $\pare{\mu/\mu_{w}, \lambda}$-ES as defined in Proposition~\ref{prop:MC} such that A5 is satisfied.
 Then for all $z \in \R^{\n},$ the control set $\mathcal{O}_{z}^{1} = \acco{ v \in \R^{\n\mu} \, ; \,p_{z}^{\f}(v) > 0 }$ is dense in $\R^{\n\mu}.$